 A recent report found Pennsylvania had 50 to 100 percent higher death rates due to asbestos exposure than the national average.

-The dangers of working with asbestos are well known, but the exact number of people killed by this deadly, natural fiber remains a mystery.
+The dangers of working with asbestos are well known, but the exact number of people killed by this deadly, natural fiber remains a complete mystery.
 Estimates recently released by the Environmental Working Group (EWG) find as many as 15,000 Americans die every year from diseases connected to asbestos exposure.

-More on the report: Impact in Pennsylvania
+More on the inside report: Impact in the state of Pennsylvania

 According to the report, there were 14,216 asbestos related deaths in Pennsylvania from 1999 to 2013.
 The deaths were broken down into the following categories:

 - Asbestosis.
 1,273 deaths were attributed to asbestosis.
 The medical experts at Mayo Clinic define asbestosis as a chronic lung disease caused by inhaling asbestos fibers.
-Exposure to these fibers for a long period of time can cause scaring of the lung tissue and shortness of breath.
+Exposure to these fibers for a long period of time can cause scarring of the lung tissue and shortness of breath.

 - Mesothelioma.
 2,601 deaths during this period were from mesothelioma.
 This aggressive and deadly cancer affects the thin layer of tissue that covers internal organs, called the mesothelium.

 - Non-mesothelioma lung cancer.
 10,404 deaths are estimated to have been caused by lung cancers that are not connected to mesothelioma.
 The mesothelioma and asbestosis data was gathered from the Centers for Disease Control and Prevention (CDC) WONDER database.
 Gathering data for the number of asbestosis related deaths attributable to lung cancer that is not connected to one of the previous two diseases is difficult, as death certificates do not note whether there was exposure to asbestos.
-The information gathered for this statistic was from EWG's research.
+The information gathered for this statistic was from Environmental Working Group’s research.

 Additional deaths connected to asbestos are likely, including those attributed to cancers of the larynx, ovaries, stomach and colorectal areas.

-Remedies available for victims
+Remedies available for victims of Asbestos Related Diseases

-Those who are exposed to asbestos within their workplace and develop one of these diseases are likely eligible to receive compensation to help cover the costs of medical treatment, rehabilitation and other expenses connected to the disease.
+Those who are exposed to asbestos within their workplace and develop one of these diseases are likely eligible to receive workers’ compensation benefits to help cover the costs of medical treatment, rehabilitation and other expenses connected to the asbestos disease.
 This is true even decades after initial exposure.
 Contact an experienced Pennsylvania asbestos work injury attorney to discuss your case and better ensure your legal rights and remedies are protected.